hadron-project/hadron/README.md

 A consumer is a process which is connected to the cluster and is configured to receive messages from some set of streams in the cluster.
 Consumers may form groups.

 ##### dlq
 Dead letter queue.
-This is a longstanding paradigm which represents resting place for messages which simply can not be successfully processed for some reason.
+This is a longstanding paradigm which represents a resting place for messages which simply can not be successfully processed for some reason.
 In this system, persistent streams may be configured to automatically create a DLQ and have messages sent their if they fail to be processed successfully according to some configuration parameters.

 ----